 Why you’ll love it

-My favourite is kabocha (pumpkin) tempura, it has a sweet taste with a soft inside and a crunchy outer.
+Tempura is crispy and flavoursome, often served with a side of salt to sprinkle, and sometimes even matcha salt.
+My favourite is kabocha (pumpkin) tempura, which has a sweet taste with a soft interior and a crunchy exterior.

 Vegan options: